PS-A/automate-the-boring-stuff-practice/README.md

 ------

 Week 5
-Working through "Automate the Boring Stuff with Python" chapter 11 and 12.
+Working through "Automate the Boring Stuff with Python" chapters 11 and 12.

 Chapter 11 - Debugging
 Learned about debugging in general: